Appartamento Assunta Roma - WI FI available

 Availability Your dates are available

-B&B Assunta is a large one room apartment with a single- and a double bed, a pull-out sofa and a bathroom.
+B&B Assunta is a large one room apartment with two single beds- alternatively one double bed and a pull-out sofa.
+The bathroom is with shower.
 The room has been renovated completely, without loosing the original character from the umbertinic times.
 The room is very quiet and backyard situated.
 Internet WI-FI is available.

 A kitchen is also at hand for making coffee or tee.
 Cooking in the kitchen is possible on demand.

 The B&B Assunta is inside a building of the 18th century, at the third floor.
 You can get there by an elevator.

 The B&B Assunta is located in the historical centre of Rom, in the quarter of Esquilin, just a few minutes from the railway station Roma Termini and from the metro station Vittorio Emanuele and several bus- and train stations away.
 You can reach many of the tourist sights easily by walk, for example the Basilica Santa Maria Maggiore, the Basilica San Giovanni, the Coliseum and the Forum Romano.

 |Nearest beach||Ostia 20 km|

 |Will consider||Corporate bookings, Long term lets (over 1 month)|

 |Access||Car not necessary|

 |Nearest Amenities||100 m|